mozilla/DeepSpeech/data/lm/README.rst

-lm.binary was generated from the LibriSpeech normalized LM training text, available `here <http://www.openslr.org/11>`_\ , using the `generate_lm.py` script (will generate lm.binary in the folder it is run from).
-KenLM's built binaries must be in your PATH (lmplz, build_binary, filter).
+lm.binary was generated from the LibriSpeech normalized LM training text, available `here <http://www.openslr.org/11>`_\ , using the `generate_lm.py` script (will generate lm.binary in the folder it is run from). `KenLM <https://github.com/kpu/kenlm>`_'s built binaries must be in your PATH (lmplz, build_binary, filter).

 The trie was then generated from the vocabulary of the language model: